Research development in Hunter New England

 - contribute to a culture of research and evidence-based improvement across our district, making it central to how we deliver excellence for every patient, every time.

-The Hunter New England Improvement Grant Program (the Program) encourages Hunter New England staff, service managers, improvement specialists and patients to work together to apply evidence-based innovations that help improve patient and community health outcomes.
+The Hunter New England Improvement Grant Program encourages Hunter New England staff, service managers, improvement specialists and patients to work together to apply evidence-based innovations that help improve patient and community health outcomes.

 This program does not fund or support research initiatives for knowledge generation.